Carroll High School (Fort Wayne, Indiana): Indiana school reorganization

 The Indiana General Assembly passed the Indiana School Reorganization Act of 1959, which required school districts with fewer than 2,000 students to consolidate with nearby districts.
 This resulted in the three Allen County townships of Lake, Eel River and Perry combining into Northwest Allen County Schools (NACS).
 At that time, high schools existed in Arcola and Huntertown.
 The NACS school board voted to combine the two high schools in 1967 into a single newly built school south of Huntertown.
 The new high school, which opened in 1969, was named after Carroll Road, a rural arterial road that connects U.S. Route 33 and State Road 3 in northern Allen County.

 Farmland to suburban boom

 Booming enrollment from the suburban sprawl of nearby Fort Wayne into Perry Township caused NACS to build Carroll Middle School (CMS) adjacent to the main high school in 1984.
 By the fall of 2004 as enrollment continued to increase, the school district built other middle schools (including a new Carroll Middle School), and the old CMS was absorbed into Carroll High School as its "freshman campus."
+In 2023, the school began another expansion with 27 new classroom and support spaces including 2 Applied Skills Rooms, Science and Digital Design Rooms, 8 General Education Rooms, a Credit Recovery Room, an upgraded Weight Room with a 50% capacity increase, a cafeteria expansion and a new media center with a student cafe and study rooms.
+The total project included 70,000 sq.ft. of new additions and 25,000 sq.ft. of renovated space.

+Academics

+Carroll High School consistently ranks among the top public high schools in Indiana for overall academic performance and standardized testing and is known for expanding STEM, engineering, and computer science offerings alongside extensive Advanced Placement (AP) and dual-credit courses.